 And yes, that applies to those who are manually managing their accounts, as well as automation tools.

-By the end of this article, you’ll have a better understanding of how to keep your LinkedIn account safe and prevent it from being restricted, and what to do if it gets restricted.
+By the end of this article, you’ll have a better understanding of how to keep your LinkedIn account safe, how to prevent LinkedIn restrictions, and what to do if this happens.

 Why Do LinkedIn Accounts Get Restricted?

 Before we get into how to prevent LinkedIn restrictions, let’s see what the reasons for getting your account restricted are.